 The Academy will place students in corrections for 60 minutes in most cases starting at 3.10pm.
 Multiple corrections can be given throughout the day.
-Students receiving 3 consequences in an academy day will immediately be flagged for intervention by heads of year/Assistant Headteacher and will sit a 60-minute correction that afternoon in the first instance.
+Students receiving 3 consequences in an academy day will immediately be flagged for intervention by heads of year/Assistant Headteacher and may face escalated sanctions

-Should the student receive a correction during the first four periods of the day, they will complete the correction that night, following senior staff expectations in the correction venue at all times or facing further consequences.
-Corrections given during period 5 will roll over to the next day.
+Should the student receive detention during the day, they will complete the detention that night, in the detention venue.
+Detentions given close to the end of the day will roll over to the next day.
 The Academy will place details on Class Charts for parents to view the details - this is out of courtesy NOT seeking permission as the law above states.
-If Parents/carers do not wish their child to sit after school Academy corrections for a particular reason, it is their responsibility to ensure their child meets our high standards and does not receive corrections for breaking our clear Code of Conduct.
+If Parents/carers do not wish their child to sit after school Academy detentions for a particular reason, it is their responsibility to ensure their child meets our high standards and does not receive corrections for breaking our clear Code of Conduct.

-Students who fail to attend a 20-, or 60-minute central detention will have it escalated - if it becomes persistent, the student may risk suspension.
+Students who fail to attend a 20, or 60-minute central detention will have it escalated - if it becomes persistent, the student may risk suspension.